sanskrit/raw_etexts_english/blogs/manasataramgini/2018-08-24_the-mean-hyperbola-and-other-mean-functions.md

 +++
-title = "The mean hyperbola and other meanxa0functions"
+title = "The mean hyperbola and other mean functions"

 +++
 Let ![a,